 We value the input of those who, like us, are committed to continuously improving the quality of audit services.
-We will engage with our stakeholders to facilitate a more dynamic exchange of views.
-We also will reassess our use of advisory groups to ensure that we are receiving timely, relevant, and useful advice.
-Finally, we will expand our engagement with other audit regulators around the globe to share perspectives on the risks and benefits of differing approaches to addressing the quality of audit services.
+We likewise value the opportunity to share what we have learned through our oversight activities.
+We will expand our outreach efforts and seek to engage our stakeholders in a dynamic exchange of views.
+We also will reassess our use of advisory groups to ensure that we are receiving timely, relevant and useful advice.
+Finally, we will expand our engagement with other audit regulators around the globe-to share perspectives on the risks and benefits of differing approaches to addressing the quality of audit services-and with other standards-setting organizations, both domestically and abroad.